 Retail health, urgent care and emergency services

-An illness, injury, symptom or condition that needs immediate care to avoid the worsening of the condition.
+When you seek treatment for an illness, injury, symptom or condition that needs immediate care.

 Diagnostic tests, X-rays, lab services and radiology services